Take advantage of TFSA contribution limit

 Investment choices for your TFSA

-Investment choice is a key benefit of the TFSA.
-Generally, the types of investments permitted in a TFSA are the same as those permitted in a registered retirement savings plan (RRSP).
-These include:
+The choice of investments is a key benefit of the TFSA.
+The types of investments that are generally eligible for a TFSA are the same as those permitted in a registered retirement savings plan (RRSP).
+This includes:

 - Securities such as stocks and exchange-traded funds (ETFs) listed on a designated stock exchange